selwynpolit/d9book/book/nodes-and-fields.md

 ## Retrieve a multivalue field

 Multivalue fields can be loaded with `get('fieldname')`  or using a magic field getter like `$node->field_my_field`.
 Adding `->getValue()` to the end of either of these calls returns a simple array.

-For example, a multivalue text field, this will return an array of values like this:
+For example, a multivalue text field will return an array of values like this:

 ```php
 $data = $node->get('field_condiment')->getValue();